How to file a Home Depot Complaint

 How to Sue Home Depot in Small Claims Court

-Before the issue is escalated to small claims court, it is usually recommended to send a demand letter as a last resort.
-This is particularly important given that in many states a demand letter is mandatory and the first step in the small claims lawsuit filing process.
+Before the issue is escalated to small claims court, it is usually recommended to send a demand letter.
 This letter can be mailed to Home Depot's headquarters.

 Here are some common points you may want to consider including in your demand letter: